rycon2424/Multiplayer_ClientSidePrediction/pages/Part_3.md

 *How it looks like on my end, make sure you have something similar to it* <br>
 ![Spawning Players](images/tutorial_spawn.gif?raw=true) <br>
-*For clarity the red capsule is the host and the blue the client*
+*To clarify, the red capsule functions as the host, while the blue one acts as the client.*

 ## Applying client-side prediction using x
 tell us